 Walkers ($30 to $430) are especially helpful if you have issues with balance or gait.
 The benefit of a walker or rollator (a walker with wheels) versus a cane is that they provide support for both hands, improving stability, says Zackowski.
 And with wheeled options, you don’t have to pick it up each time you take a step.
 Another point in the “pro” column for this option is that many rollators have a seat built in.
 “You can lock the wheels and use it as a place to take a rest, which is great if you run out of energy before you reach your destination and need a break.”

 The Wheelchair Option

 Wheelchairs ($100 to $4,000) can help you stay mobile from a seated position and come in manual and motorized versions.
 This is a good option if you’re not able to walk independently without fatigue or fear of falling.
 “Some people even like walking with a manual wheelchair in front of them instead of a walker,” says Zackowski.
 “You can use it kind of like a grocery cart to put stuff in as well.
 It’s a clunkier option, but it’s not going to fall over and will keep you stable.”

 Mix and Match for Your Needs

-Insider take: The more people are willing to give these tools a try, the quicker unfounded or outdated perceptions will be torn down, Zackowski explains.
-“I can’t tell you how many times I’ve heard someone say, ‘I can’t believe it took me so long to use a cane or walker, but it’s so helpful.”
+For many MSers, a walking device could be a game-changer.
+“Walking equates to independence in many ways for people with MS,” says Zackowski.
+“Think about your walking device as a tool to keep doing what you’re doing without being so tired or worried about falling.”
+Plus, the more people are willing to try these tools, the quicker the stigma will fade, she says.
+“I can’t tell you how many times I’ve heard someone say, ‘I can’t believe it took me so long to use a cane or walker, but it’s so helpful.’”